-Cultural Proficiency: The Importance of Cultural Proficiency in Providing Effective Care for Diverse Populations (Position Paper)
+Cultural Sensitivity: The Importance of Cultural Sensitivity in Providing Effective Care for Diverse Populations (Position Paper)

 - Cultural Proficiency Guidelines

 - Culturally Sensitive Interpretive Services - AAFP Legislative Stance

 - Diversity, Assuring Sensitivity to Diversity in AAFP Education Activities